 A credit course, one for which credit toward high school graduation is awarded and which qualifies as part of the instructional day, must follow content guidelines in the locally developed North Carolina Standard Course of Study curriculum guides, Advanced Placement or International Baccalaureate syllabi in which high school students are enrolled.
+Outside of CDM, all courses have an attendance requirement (Union County Public Schools Attendance Policy 4-1c) that may impact whether or not course credit is awarded.

-Courses taken to complete high school graduation requirements are allowed via the Career and College Promise Program; however, if the high school course requires an end-of-course test, that test must be taken in order to get credit for the course.
+Courses taken to complete high school graduation requirements are allowed via the Career and College Promise Program (CCP); however, if the high school course requires an end-of-course test, that test must be taken in order to get credit for the course.

 The Superintendent may grant a waiver to allow students to take courses not listed in the Career and College Promise Program at a public university, community college, or private college, if these courses are not available to the student at his or her local high school.
+Outside of CCP or Superintendent/designee approval, all courses must be taken at the high school.